-A.24.
+A.25.
 UGRAPHS: UNWEIGHTED GRAPHS

 The pooling mechanism does not interact with the detached state of a thread.
-Threads can be created both detached and normal and must be joined using thread\join/2 if they are not detached.
+Threads can be created both detached and normal and must be joined using thread_join/2 if they are not detached.

-bug The thread creation option at\exit is reserved for internal use by this library.
+bug The thread creation option at_exit is reserved for internal use by this library.

-thread_pool_destroy(+ Name ) Destroy the thread pool named Name . [det] Errors existence_error(thread_pool, Name). current_thread_pool(?Name) [nondet] True if Name refers to a defined thread pool. thread_pool_property(?Name, ?Property) [nondet] True if Property is a property of thread pool Name .
-Defined properties are: options ( Options ) Thread creation options for this pool free ( Size ) Number of free slots on this pool size(Size) Total number of slots on this pool members ( ListOfIDs ) ListOfIDs is the list or threads running in this pool running ( Running ) Number of running threads in this pool backlog ( Size ) Number of delayed thread creations on this pool thread_create_in_pool(+Pool, :Goal, -Id, +Options) [det] Create a thread in Pool.
-Options overrule default thread creation options associated to the pool.
-In addition, the following option is defined: wait(+Boolean) If true (default) and the pool is full, wait until a member of the pool false, throw a resource_error. completes.
-If Errors resource_error(threads_in_pool( Pool )) is raised if wait is false or the backlog lime reached. it has been
+thread_pool_destroy(+ Name) Destroy the thread pool named Name . [det] Errors existence_error(thread_pool, Name). current_thread_pool(?Name) [nondet] True if Name refers to a defined thread pool. thread_pool_property(?Name, ?Property) [nondet] True if Property is a property of thread pool Name .
+Defined properties are: options (Options) Thread creation options for this pool free (Size) Number of free slots on this pool size(Size) Total number of slots on this pool members (ListOfIDs) ListOfIDs is the list or threads running in this pool running (Running) Number of running threads in this pool backlog (Size) Number of delayed thread creations on this pool thread_create_in_pool(+Pool, :Goal, -Id, +Options) Create a thread in Pool.
+Options overrule default thread creation options associa In addition, the following option is defined: [det] ted to the pool. wait(+Boolean) If true (default) and the pool is full, wait until a member of the pool false, throw a resource_error. completes.
+If Errors resource_error(threads_in_pool(Pool)) is raised if wait is false or the backlog lin reached. nit has been

-A.24 ugraphs: Unweighted Graphs
+A.25 ugraphs: Unweighted Graphs